 During hypnosis, you enter a state of deep relaxation, whilst still being aware of your surroundings.
 It is when you focus your attention on a very narrow corridor of thought.
 When your conscious mind is so intensely focused in this way, the other influences that are present are no longer critically analysed by the conscious mind.

 At those times your unconscious mind is taking control.
 Hypnotherapy uses hypnosis to communicate directly to your unconscious, inner mind.
 You can still hear and you still function normally.
 You are not asleep or unconscious.
-Your unconscious mind can hear all that is being said and respond in an appropriate way.
+Your unconscious mind can hear all that is being said and respond appropriately.

 Some people say after a hypnotherapy session they didn’t feel anything unusual.
 Well apart from an opportunity to deeply relax there is nothing unusual.
 Remember we all experience this altered state of awareness at least 50 times a day.